 Pelvic rest is also recommended.
 This includes abstinence from sex, douching or tampons.
 Reduced physical activities and bed rest is strongly recommended to women who are very likely to have cervical insufficiency.

-Management of Cervical Insufficiency after Several Pregnancies
+How is Cervical Insufficiency Managed after Several Pregnancies?

 If you have suffered from cervical insufficiency in your previous pregnancy, you are very susceptible to suffer from the same condition on your next pregnancy.
 What can you do to minimize the risks involved?